The prescribed mean curvature measure equation in non-parametric form: Introduction

 \subsection{Description of the main results}

-The first goal of the paper is to propose the appropriate weak formulation of \eqref{eq:PMCM}.
-To this aim we shall focus on the case of $\mu$ being a \textit{non-extremal measure}\footnote{We anticipate here that $\mu$ is non-extremal if there exists $0<L<1$ such that $|\mu(A)|\le L\, \Per(A)$ for all $A\Subset \Omega$ with smooth boundary.
-Another equivalent definition of non-extremality will be given in the next section.} with a possibly nontrivial singular part with respect to the Lebesgue measure.
-The natural questions about existence and properties of solutions to this weak formulation, as well as the variational approximation issue, will reveal themselves as particularly challenging from a technical point of view, as we will explain later on.
+The primary goal of the paper is to propose the appropriate weak formulation of \eqref{eq:PMCM}.
+We will focus on the case when $\Omega$ is weakly regular (or even Lipschitz) and $\mu$ is a \textit{non-extremal measure}, meaning there exists $0<L<1$ such that $|\mu(A)|\le L\, \Per(A)$ for all open sets $A\Subset \Omega$ with smooth boundary.
+Another equivalent definition of non-extremality will be given in Section \ref{sec:admissible}.
+The existence and properties of solutions to the weak formulation, as well as the variational approximation issue, pose significant technical challenges, as we will explain later.

-In order to single out a natural class of measures, we observe that the condition of being the distributional divergence of a sub-unitary vector field implies some restriction on $\mu$, and in particular that $\mu \ll \Haus{n-1}$ (see \cite{CF1}).
-Consequently, we are forced to exclude measures that are even partially concentrated on sets of Hausdorff dimension less than $n-1$.
-Other conditions on $\mu$, like the property of belonging to the dual of the space $BV(\Omega)$, will be discussed later on.
+To identify a natural class of measures, we observe that the condition of being the distributional divergence of a sub-unitary (or bounded) vector field imposes restrictions on $\mu$, particularly that $|\mu|$ is absolutely continuous with respect to the $(n-1)$-dimensional Hausdorff measure (see \cite{CF1}).
+Thus we conveniently introduce the class $\MH(\Omega)$ of such measures.
+In other words, we must exclude measures that are (partially) concentrated on sets of Hausdorff dimension less than $n-1$.
+Further conditions on $\mu$, such as the property of being \textit{admissible}, that is, the fact that its total variation $|\mu|$ belongs to the dual of the space $BV(\Omega)$ (see Definition \ref{def:muadmissible} and \cite{ComiLeo} for more details), will be discussed later on.

-The first step leading to the weak formulation of \eqref{eq:PMCM} relies on an alternative characterisation of the vector field $T(u)$.
-Following the approach of Scheven and Schmidt \cite{scheven2016bv}, one notes that the vector field $T(u)$ is the unique, sub-unitary vector field satisfying the identity
+The first step in deriving the weak formulation of \eqref{eq:PMCM} relies on an alternative characterization of the vector field $T(u)$.
+Following the approach of Scheven and Schmidt \cite{scheven2016bv}, one notes that $T(u)$ is the unique sub-unitary vector field that satisfies the identity